Our barcodes are suitable for use on Amazon

 And we have customers that are continuing to be able to use our barcode numbers to successfully list their products on Amazon.
 We presume that is because if Amazon decides to check the barcode numbers (and it is unclear how many they check), then our barcode numbers can be seen on the GS1-US gepir.org database (hence showing that they are of GS1 origin – although the listing will show the original GS1 licensee) and also because our customers can list their product details alongside the barcode number at www.barcodesdatabase.org (a free service with our barcode packages), which also feeds to other online databases … this can help our customers prove to Amazon that the barcode numbers are legitimate.
 (Note that we can’t update the GS1 GEPIR database – no barcode resellers can do this – GS1-US don’t want any competition and hence won’t update this database).

 We can also offer a 60-day money-back guarantee for Amazon.
 If you buy our barcodes and then find they can’t be used on Amazon (with us helping to get past any minor problems or questions if they arise) within the next 60 days, then we will give you a full refund.

 Note – You might need to enter our barcodes in Amazon’s system as 12-digit versions (UPC) without the leading 0 – both versions of the number are the same, and belong to you – but Amazon possibly prefer the 12-digit version at the moment.

-And also, we have been advised by customers that Amazon require their website address (URL) on the barcodes invoice – so please let us know (when you purchase barcodes or later) if you would like your website address on the invoice/receipt.
+And also, we have been advised by customers that Amazon require their website address (URL) on the barcodes invoice.
+Please let us know if you would like your website address on the invoice/receipt.

 Here are some common questions: